greenzemg/greenzemg.github.io/_projects/1_project.md

     [
         Python,
         C/C++,
-        Test Automation,
         Neo4j,
         Clang,
         Domain Specific Language,
         Lark,
         Jinja2,
+        Docker,
+        Linux,
     ]
 ---

 As part of my Engineering Doctorate (EngD) final project at ASML, I tackled a common challenge faced by many large tech companies: migrating thousands of legacy test cases to a modern testing framework.
 Here's how I built a semi-automatic tool to transform legacy Python tests into ASML's new MTEST framework.
-Semi-automatic means that the tool does most of the work automatically but still needs a human to check and make sure the results are correct.
+In this context, semi-automatic means the tool does most of the work automatically but still needs a human to check and make sure the results are correct.

 #### Problem